Robert Grieve (town planner): Recreation

 In Who's Who, Grieve listed poetry and mountaineering as his leisure pursuits.

 Early influences were Jack London and H. G. Wells.
 While he had read the great philosophers, he could also quote from Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig.
 He had read it many times and scrawled annotations on his copy.

-Grieve was a legendary storyteller with mastery over the nuances of language.
-While keeping a deadpan expression he could tell excruciatingly funny stories.
-He was admired as raconteur and after dinner speaker.

 One of his aphorisms was "unscrewing the inscrutable" to describe a deliberate and careful thought process on complex matters.

-In 1967 BBC Scotland invited Grieve to introduce the poems and songs for their Burns' Night programme.
+In 1967, BBC Scotland invited Grieve to introduce the poems and songs for their Burns' Night programme.

 Grieve was a keen and skilled mountaineer and became president of both the Scottish Mountaineering Council and the Scottish Mountaineering Club.

 Other chairmanships and presidencies

 Grieve was chairman of the Royal Fine Art Commission for Scotland 1978–1983.
 Charles Prosser, secretary of the Royal Fine Arts Commission for Scotland, remembered Grieve as a great chairman, and pointed to a paragraph in the commission's 1982 annual report:

 "The design for the British National Oil Corporation headquarters in St Vincent Street, Glasgow, was strongly opposed by us and to a greater or lesser extent by all the voluntary amenity bodies who studied it.
 The chairman of BNOC wrote to the effect that he and his corporation are as well able to assess design quality as we are.
 We think this opinion to be no more pertinent than any opinions we might have on how to run an oil company."

 Grieve was also chairman of the Highlands and Islands Development Consultative Council 1978–1986.

 Grieve chaired an enquiry for Glasgow into their housing conditions, in the 1980s.

-In 1988 Grieve chaired the Campaign for a Scottish Assembly committee that drafted the Claim of Right for Scotland, which was published in June 1988.
+In 1988, Grieve chaired the Campaign for a Scottish Assembly committee that drafted the Claim of Right for Scotland, which was published in June 1988.

 Grieve was president of many bodies, including: